 Off the Vine

 Off the Vine is a local wine distributor for many bars and restaurants in the region as well as a retail store.
+It’s also the best wine bar in Playa del Carmen.
 They have also created a small food menu and an outdoor dining area so you can buy a bottle to take home, or have it opened and enjoy it on site.
 What makes this place especially great though is the inventory of Mexican wines they keep in stock.
 Although Mexican wine making is still in its infancy, its vineyards are the oldest in North America.
 Come here to give some of it a try.